krishy0305/SampleFind/README.md

 # SampleFind

-**An AI-assisted desktop sample manager built for music producers.**
+**An AI-powered desktop sample manager built for music producers.**

 SampleFind turns large, disorganized sample folders into a searchable production library.
 Producers can scan the folders they choose, search by instrument,